 71111.15-01 INSPECTION OBJECTIVE

-To review or functionality assessments affecting mitigating systems and barrier integrity to ensure that operability or functionality is properly justified and the SSC remains capable of performing its specified safety function or current licensing basis (CLB) function, such that no unrecognized increase in risk has occurred.
+To review operability determinations of technical specification (TS) SSCs (including support systems as defined in the TS) or functionality assessments associated with non-TS SSCs affecting mitigating systems and barrier integrity to ensure that operability or functionality is properly justified and the SSC remains capable of performing its specified safety function or current licensing basis (CLB) function, such that no unrecognized increase in risk has occurred.

-71111.15-02
+71111.15-02 GENERAL GUIDANCE

-Select operability determinations or functionality assessments risk significant SSCs.
+Selection of operability determinations or functionality assessments should involve risk significant SSCs.
+Operability is a term solely associated with TS compliance.
+Functionality assessments do not involve compliance with TS.
 Inspectors should apply risked informed insights together with other factors, such as engineering analysis and judgment, operating experience, and performance history, to determine which operability determinations or functionality assessments should be selected for review.
 Selection of operability determinations or functionality assessments can emerge from the inspector's review of plant status documents such as operator shift logs, emergent work documentation, deferred modifications, and standing orders to determine if an operability determination or functionality assessment is warranted for a degraded or nonconforming condition.

 The following can be used to assist the inspector in identifying SSCs that have a risk priority: